This post contains affiliate links. Please see our disclosure policy.

 There are so many different ways you can enjoy these sourdough discard pretzel bites!
 Honestly, every time I make these, I usually take half the dough and create a new flavor combination for my family to try.
 Here are some of the flavor combinations and variations that we love to enjoy:

-• Cinnamon Sugar Sourdough Pretzel Bites - Once the sourdough discard pretzel bites are baked, remove from the oven and toss in melted butter and then cinnamon sugar.
-They're just like cinnamon donuts, but with a better chewier texture.
+• Cinnamon Sugar Sourdough Pretzel Bites – Once the sourdough discard pretzel bites are baked, remove from the oven and toss in melted butter (salted or unsalted butter) and then into a cinnamon sugar mixture.
+They’re just like cinnamon donuts, but with a better chewier texture.
+They pair really well this strawberry cheesecake dip.

 • Jalapeño Cheddar Sourdough Pretzel Bites – To turn these sourdough discard pretzels into something truly special, add 40g of diced, pickled jalapeños and 100g of shredded cheddar cheese when you knead the dough.
 For a little extra spice, you can also add a slice of pickled jalapeño to each pretzel bite once you’ve egg washed them and right before you place them into the oven.